bchcohenlab/list-of-software/README.md

 # list-of-software

-This repo is simply a list of all of the software we use and/or would LIKE to use...
+This repo is simply a list of all of the software we curenntly use and/or would LIKE to use...

 ## Currently in use:
 To convert DICOMs to nifti format: